jimhigson/oboe.js-website/content/why.md

   meaning a greater http overhead and more time overall.

 Oboe.js breaks out of the tradeoff by beating both.
-Large resources load just as responsively as smaller ones so request more and let it stream.
+Large resources load just as responsively as smaller ones so the developer can request more and let it stream.

 In the visualisation below three rival clients connect to <span class="place">the same server</span>.
 The
 <span class="client1">top client requests a little data twice</span>,
 <span class="client2">the middle a lot</span>, and
-<span class="client3">the bottom a lot using Oboe.js</span>.
+<span class="client3">the bottom a lot using Oboe.js</span>:

 {{demo "big-small"}}

 Send historic and live data using the same transport
 -------------------------------------------------

-It is a common pattern for an interface to fetch existing data and then keep the page updated with 'live' events as they happen.
+It is a common pattern in web interfaces to fetch existing data and then keep the page updated with 'live' events as they happen.
 We traditionally use two transports here but wouldn't our day be easier if we didn't have to program distinct cases?